pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_non-interactively/chapter.md

 An embedded Ansible playbook service can be run as a control action.

-### Example - Policy to Run a Playbook on VM Shutdown
+### Example: Creating a Control Policy to Run a Playbook Service on VM Power Off

-In this example we'll define a control action that requests a playbook service to remove a web service VM from a load balancer pool.
+In this example we'll create a control policy that runs a playbook when a VM is powered off.
+The control action will invoke a playbook service to remove a web service VM from a load balancer pool.
 The playbook will run on localhost (the CFME appliance).

-The action in created in the usual manner from the **Control -> Actions -> All Actions -> Configuration** (button)  **-> Add a new Action** menu option.
+The control action in created in the usual manner from the **Control -> Actions -> All Actions -> Configuration** (button)  **-> Add a new Action** menu option.

 A new **Action Type** of **Run Ansible Playbook** is available, which allows a playbook service to be chosen from the **Playbook Catalog Item** drop-down list (see [Adding the Control Action](#i1)).